Trufflepig Nexus was built by practitioners to make memory forensics

 The Frontend displays the artifacts in a single-page application.
 It runs in Chromium-based Browsers (e.g. Google Chrome, Microsoft Edge etc.) and uses modern web technologies for a good user experience.

-The PostgreSQL Database stores the artifacts and allows for sorting and filtering.
+The PostgreSQL Database is currently in a rudimentary state but will soon store the artifacts and allow for sorting and filtering.